3DCoded/Happy-Hare/Toolchange-Movement.md

 `variable_enabled_park_disabled`
 There is really no reason to disable Happy Hare once installed, because you can use the bypass to avoid MMU control howwever if you are using the recommended "client_macros", then when Happy Hare is disabled (MMU ENABLE=0) you can stil configure parking on pause or cancel operations.
 (Note that these are the only two options that can occur)

-For each operation (well, 5 because toolchange, runout, load & unload are all groups as type of "toolchange") the parking move is defined with 5 parameters: the x,y coordinates you wish to park at; the z-hop; the optional ramp of z-hop move; and the retraction length.
+For each operation (well, 5 because toolchange, load & unload are all grouped as type of "toolchange") the parking move is defined with 5 parameters: the x,y coordinates you wish to park at; the z-hop; the optional ramp of z-hop move; and the retraction length.
 E.g.
 ```
 variable_park_pause: 50, 50, 5, 10, 2
 ```
 Defines a parking position (50,50) with a z-hop of 5mm above the print for pause operations.
 The z-hop will include a rapid 10mm horizontal movement as it lifts to help break any stringing.
 The extruder will retract 2mm.
 To only z-hop define the x,y as -1,-1.
-Thus parking move that does nothing would be `-1,-1,0,0,0`.
+Thus the parking move that does nothing would be `-1,-1,0,0,0`.

 One of the features of Happy Hare's parking moves is that they define a "toolhead movement plane" above the print (even when sequentially printing!).
-This plane is generally the current z-height plus the z-hop, but that absolute minimum height for movement can be set with:
+This plane is generally the current z-height plus the z-hop, but the absolute minimum height for movement can be set with:
 ```
 variable_min_toolchange_z: 1.0        ; The absolute minimum saftey floor
 ```
-Further if sequentially printing, the movement plane will be above the tallest park
+Further if sequentially printing, the movement plane will be above the tallest part.

-Finally the speed of travel is set with these two settings, where `park_lift_speed` is used when the move is only in the z-direction:
+Finally the speed of travel is set with these two settings, where `park_lift_speed` is only used when the move is only in the z-direction:
 ```
 variable_park_travel_speed: 200       ; Speed for any travel movement XY(Z) in mm/s
 variable_park_lift_speed: 15          ; Z-only travel speed in mm/s